nbdkit-ondemand-plugin - Man Page

 Description

 This is a plugin for nbdkit(1) which creates persistent filesystems on demand.
 Clients may simply connect to the server, requesting a particular export name, and a new filesystem is created if it does not exist already.
 Clients can also disconnect and reconnect with the same export name and the same filesystem will still be available.
-Filesystems are stored in a directory on the server, so they also persist over nbdkit and server restarts.
+Filesystems are stored in a directory on the server, so they persist over server restarts.

-Each filesystem is locked while it is in use by a client, preventing two clients from accessing the same filesystem (which would cause corruption).
+By default each export is locked while it is in use by a client, preventing two clients from accessing the same filesystem (which would cause corruption).

 Similar plugins include nbdkit-file-plugin(1) which can serve a predefined set of exports (clients cannot create more), nbdkit-tmpdisk-plugin(1) which creates a fresh temporary filesystem for each client, and nbdkit-linuxdisk-plugin(1) which exports a single filesystem from a local directory on the server.